 Enterprise Dashboard provides you dedicated views for specific tenants and their cost drivers.

-It will also allow you to monitor your spendingss on a payer level.
+It will also allow you to monitor your spendings on a payer level.
 This means that all costs for each of your tenants assigned to you as a payer are visible within one Dashboard.

-Grafana 7.3 is currently used.
+Grafana 9.0.4 is currently used.
 Feel free to check the documentation of Grafana as well, if you’re missing certain functionalities within this user manual.
-Please check the following link: https://grafana.com/docs/grafana/v7.3/
+Please check the following link: https://grafana.com/docs/grafana/v9.0/